Prerequisites

 - Fleet Mode — multiple agents competing in parallel

-- Autopilot Mode — hands-off autonomous loops
+- Autonomous Mode — hands-off autonomous loops

 - Execution Modes — Drive, Fleet, Autopilot, and Swarm